NikoletaEm/Capstone/ShinyApplication/readme.md

 2.Ensure the following files are present in the same directory:

-app.R
+-  app.R

-combined_nta.rds
+-  combined_nta.rds

-combined_neighborhood.rds
+-  combined_neighborhood.rds

-schools_mapped.rds
+-  schools_mapped.rds

 3.Open app.R in RStudio.

-Click Run App.
+4.Click Run App.

 The application reads the .rds files directly from the local folder.
 If any file is missing or renamed, the app will not launch correctly.